ngrx/platform/projects/ngrx.io/content/guide/entity/install.md

 ## Installing with `ng add`

-If your project is using the Angular CLI 6+ then you can install the Entity to your project with the following `ng add` command <a href="https://angular.io/cli/add" target="_blank">(details here)</a>:
+If your project is using the Angular CLI 6+ then you can install the Entity package to your project with the following `ng add` command <a href="https://angular.io/cli/add" target="_blank">(details here)</a>:

 ```sh
 ng add @ngrx/entity@latest